 For one, they are massive institutions filled with politics and bureaucracy.
-Changes must go through an endless minefield of middle managers and board meetings in hopes that the novel idea can at least see the light of day.
-There are far too many great ideas that have died due to nothing more than a cutthroat corporate culture.
+If someone wants to change something, that change must go through an endless minefield of middle managers and board meetings in hopes that the novel idea can at least see the light of day.
+Far too many great ideas have died due to nothing more than a corporate culture of red tape.

 Second, these established organizations are just that: established.
 Inherent in a large, well-oiled machine are processes that have been, are, and will remain consistent and unchanged.
-This is what allows the machine to run so smoothly for so long, but it's not conducive to innovation.
-Some may call it muscle memory, and this muscle memory means it's much more natural to return to old habits or accepted practices and avoid going through the learning and testing necessary to develop new processes and practices.
+This is what allows the machine to run so smoothly for so long, but it’s not conducive to innovation.
+Muscle memory develops over years of doing the same thing, and this muscle memory means it’s much more natural to return to old habits or accepted practices than to go through the learning and testing necessary to develop new processes or practices.
 The path of least resistance.

 Startups have none of these advantages (or disadvantages, if you may).
 They are brand new, largely unestablished, small, agile innovation militias.
 If startups don’t have the advantage of size, massive amounts of funding, or preexisting processes and practices, then what advantage do they have?

-Their advantage is their clean slate that allows them to create a whole new way of doing things.
+Their advantage is their clean slate, which allows them to create a whole new way of doing things.

 So, are we just going to break all the rules?

-Yes and no. Just because you can doesn't mean you should, and in the same vein, just because it's an assumption doesn't mean it will turn out to be wrong.
-What I'm advocating for is not to run in the complete opposite direction at every turn, because that can be nearly as misguided as following blindly.
-Rather, I'm advocating for you to run in the complete opposite direction for just as long as is necessary to learn the lesson.
-When it's really difficult to understand why a common practice is a common practice, be a contrarian in a controlled, low-risk environment for just long enough to learn the lesson for yourself.
-Don't bet the whole farm on one experiment, of course, but at least test the assumptions.
-Even if you're wrong, you've gained valuable validated learning.
-If you're right, you still have validated learning that you can now turn into principle and common practice.
+When it’s really difficult to understand why a common practice is common practice, be a contrarian in a controlled, low-risk environment for just long enough to learn the lesson for yourself.
+Don’t bet the whole farm on one experiment, of course, but at least test the assumptions.
+Even if you’re wrong, you’ve gained valuable validated learning.
+If you’re right, you still have validated learning that you can now turn into principle and common practice.

-When you realize that every common practice that's ever been created or adopted has come from someone just like you who didn't know any better at one point, the world becomes yours for the taking.
-Somebody, somewhere decided that we'd all drive on the right side of the road, that we should wear our watches on our left wrist, and that the alphabet is in the order that it's in.
-These long-held standards aren't exactly worth testing (in fact, I strongly discourage you to drive against the grain...), but they were created by someone.
-You, your organization, your team: you can create your own standards.
+When you realize that every common practice that’s ever been created came from someone just like you, the world becomes yours for the taking.
+Somebody, somewhere decided that we’d all drive on the right side of the road, that our keyboards would have a certain arrangement, and that the alphabet is in the order that it’s in.
+These long-held standards aren’t exactly worth testing (in fact, I strongly discourage you to drive against the grain…), but they were created by someone.
+You can create your own standards.
 Start with a clean slate.
 The world is yours.